eleanor-clifford/ellie.clifford.lol/blog/0008-taking-back-control-4/index.md

 completely out of touch with the real world, and yet here I am playing a modified version, namely:

-> Tim (the proposer) is tasked with proposing a set of acceptable messaging
+> Ellie (the proposer) is tasked with proposing a set of acceptable messaging
 > systems to the responder.
 The responder can either accept, in which case the
 > pair continue to message, or reject, in which the pair cannot message.